mxro/appjangle-helloworld-jre/README.md

 appjangle-helloworld-jre
 ========================

-Appjangle Hello World for Java Environments
+Hello World for Java Environments for the [Appjangle](http://appjangle.com) platform.